mikewesthad/intro-to-programming-csharp/README.md

 # Introduction to Programming in C#

-This is a work-in-progress collection of resources that I've built for teaching C# programming.
+This is a work-in-progress collection of resources for teaching C# programming.